The Tragedy of the Six Marys – Sun Myung Moon is the real Satan!!

 The test concerning the will of heaven 83

-After I was released from the police station, I went to the house near the YMCA where Aum Duk-moon lived.
-He welcomed me and told me where Mr. Moon was staying.
-After I finished work for the Monopoly Bureau, I was going to meet Mr. Moon.
-But Ok Se-hyun and others wanted to come with me.
+After I was released from the police station, I went to the house near the YMCA where Aum Deok-moon lived.
+He welcomed me and gave me a map of where Mr. Moon was staying.
+After I finished work for the Monopoly Bureau, I was going to meet Mr. Moon, but Ok Se-hyun and others wanted to come with me.
 Even though I tried to stop them, they did not listen to me.

 I stayed there for two days and then returned to Seoul.
-In Seoul Kim Soon-cheol’s husband was desperately looking for Mr. Moon.
-We felt that it was too dangerous to stay there, so Mr. Moon, Kim Soon-cheol and I left for Pusan.
+In Seoul, Kim Soon-cheol’s husband was on fire with anger and was desperately looking for Mr. Moon.
+We felt that it was too dangerous to stay there, so Mr. Moon, Kim Soon-cheol and I left for Busan.
 We had to be careful.
-Since we couldn’t get tickets to Pusan, we went to Suwon first and stayed in other cities along the way until we reached Pusan five days later.
+To be cautious we didn’t get direct tickets to Busan, we went to Suwon first and stayed in other cities along the way until we reached Busan five days later.
 We decided to stay in a guest house in Sumyun.

-We stayed in Pusan for five days.
+We stayed in Busan for five days.
 After that we returned to Seoul.
-Kim Soon-cheol went back to her home, but she ended up in hospital because her husband beat her.
-Mr. Moon and I visited her in the hospital, but we did not stay long.
-We had an ominous feeling.
+Kim Soon-cheol went back to her home, but she ended up in hospital with a big injury because her husband beat her and broke her leg.
+Mr. Moon, Oh Yeong-choon and I visited her in the hospital, but we did not stay long.
+We had an ominous feeling and decided to leave quickly and come back later.
 We found out later that Kim Soon-cheol’s husband had visited the hospital just after we had left.
+“Aren’t the guys who just left Sun Myung Moon and Pak Chung-hwa?”
 If Mr. Moon and Kim Soon-cheol’s husband had met, what would have happened?

-At that time Kim Won-duk, who was one of Mr. Moon’s disciples, came to us.
-After Mr. Moon escaped from Chungjin-dong, he had the pikareum ritual with Kim Soon-cheol and Choi Soon-wha.
+At that time Kim Won-deok, who was one of Mr. Moon’s disciples, came to us

 The tragedy of the female college student, Kim Myung-hee 89